Living Constitution: Original intent

 The doctrine's proponents assert that Randolph's injunction to use "simple and precise language, and general propositions," such that the Constitution could "be accommodated to times and events," is evidence of the "genius" of its framers.

 James Madison, the principal author of the Constitution and often called the "Father of the Constitution," said this in argument for original intent and against changing the Constitution by evolving language:

 I entirely concur in the propriety of resorting to the sense in which the Constitution was accepted and ratified by the nation.
 In that sense alone it is the legitimate Constitution.
 And if that is not the guide in expounding it, there may be no security for a consistent and stable, more than for a faithful exercise of its powers.
 If the meaning of the text be sought in the changeable meaning of the words composing it, it is evident that the shape and attributes of the Government must partake of the changes to which the words and phrases of all living languages are constantly subject.
 What a metamorphosis would be produced in the code of law if all its ancient phraseology were to be taken in its modern sense.

-Some Living Constitutionists seek to reconcile themselves with the originalist view, which interprets the Constitution based on its original meaning.
+Some Living Constitutionalists seek to reconcile themselves with the originalist view, which interprets the Constitution based on its original meaning.